New York City bid for the 2012 Summer Olympics: MetLife Stadium

 After the West Side Stadium proposal was rejected, the NFL's New York Jets entered into a 50/50 partnership with the New York Giants to build a new stadium in East Rutherford, New Jersey to replace Giants Stadium.
 The New Meadowlands Stadium (now MetLife Stadium) opened in 2010 and hosted Super Bowl XLVIII in 2014.
-It will host eight matches during the 2026 FIFA World Cup including the final.
+It hosted eight matches during the 2026 FIFA World Cup including the final.

 Barclays Center

+The Barclays Center became the home of the Brooklyn Nets.

 The opening of the Barclays Center (which was the proposed venue for gymnastics) ushered in the return of professional sports franchises to Brooklyn for the first time since the Brooklyn Dodgers left in 1957.
 The Barclays Center is the home of the NBA's Brooklyn Nets and the WNBA's New York Liberty and used to be a part-time home of the NHL's New York Islanders.